mbollmann/www-personal/content/_index.md

 [Stefanie Dipper](https://www.linguistics.rub.de/~dipper/), where I obtained my PhD degree in computational linguistics in 2018.

-My research interests include NLP for low-resource languages and non-standard varieties, morphologically-informed NLP, computational historical linguistics, and machine learning.
+My research interests revolve around natural language processing (NLP) and machine learning (ML) in challenging scenarios, such as under-resourced languages, multilingual modeling, or historical documents.
+I am particularly interested in linguistically-informed approaches to NLP, as well as improving NLP for a wider range of languages and text genres.